-- a disabled student is treated unfavourably, putting them at a disadvantage, even if this was not the intention - the treatment was because of something associated with the disabled student's disability - the treatment cannot be justified by showing that it is a proportionate means of achieving a legitimate aim. - 34.
-If the osteopathic educational institution can show that it did not know and could not reasonably be expected to know that the disabled student had the disability, the unfavourable treatment may not amount to unlawful discrimination arising from disability.
-However, every effort should be made to ensure that students feel able to disclose information about disability and the institution should be alert to any indications that a student may be encountering difficulties resulting from a health impairment or disability.
+- 33. Discrimination arising from disability would occur if a disabled student was treated unfavourably because of something associated with their disability, and the osteopathic educational provider could not justify that treatment.
+This differs from direct discrimination (which arises in respect of the protected characteristic of disability itself), and from indirect discrimination (because there is no need to show that other people have been affected along with the disabled student, or for the disabled student to compare themselves with anyone else). - 34.
+Discrimination arising from disability would occur if the following three circumstances arise: - a student who meets the definition of disability in the Act is treated unfavourably, putting them at a disadvantage, even if this was not the intention - the treatment was because of something associated with the student's disability or health condition - the treatment cannot be justified by showing that it is a proportionate means of achieving a legitimate aim. - 35.
+If the osteopathic educational provider can show that it did not know and could not reasonably be expected to know that the disabled student had the disability, the unfavourable treatment may not amount to unlawful discrimination arising from disability.
+However, every effort should be made to ensure that students feel able to discuss relevant information about their health or disability and the institution should be alert to any indications that a student may be encountering difficulties resulting from a health condition or disability.